 RBT vs. BCBA Certification

-When considering a career in the field of applied behavior analysis (ABA), individuals often come across the two prominent certifications: Registered Behavior Technician (RBT) and Board Certified Behavior Analyst (BCBA).
+When considering a career in the field of applied behaviour analysis (ABA), individuals often come across the two prominent certifications: Registered Behavior Technician (RBT) and Board Certified Behavior Analyst (BCBA).
 Understanding the key differences between these certifications is essential for those looking to embark on a rewarding career in the ABA field.

 Overview of RBT Certification